KomodoPlatform/Documentation.rst.old/docs/source/komodoplatform/install-barterDEX-CLI-windows.rst

 .. image:: /_static/images/conemu-jq.png
    :align: center

-Also it is recommended to install `Far Manager <https://www.farmanager.com/index.php?l=en>`_ - this is a powerful console file manager for Windows, like Midnight Commander in *nix.
+Also it is recommended to install `Far Manager <https://www.farmanager.com/index.php?l=en>`_ - this is a powerful console file manager for Windows, like Midnight Commander in unix.

 4. What additional dependencies are required by marketmaker?